themanyone/3mfthumb/README.md

 unzip lib3mf_sdk*
 ```

-Now use `mingw64-make` to build the windows executable, `emfthumb.exe`.
+Now use `mingw64-make` to build the windows executable, `3mfthumb.exe`.
 Set LIBS to the location of the extracted lib3mf/Lib dir, which should already contain a precompiled library `lib3mf.dll`.

 ```
-LIBS=-L/home/MyUser/Downloads/src/lib3mf/Lib mingw64-make
+LIBS=-L$HOME/Downloads/src/lib3mf/Lib mingw64-make
 ```

 ## Windows install